 Ok, no phone calls.
 That leaves email.

-What do you write in an email to a copywriter?
+What do you write in an email to a freelance copywriter?

 I get a healthy handful of email inquiries every week.
 They usually take one of two forms: